 Also included in this WBS element are the controls and instrumentation for the NB2.
 The work covers PLC, programming, control racks, new thermocouples, TC scanner, miscellaneous controls, and control cabling.
 The work also includes the gradient grid upgrade.
 System integration and testing will also be performed as part of this effort.

 {NBI Controls & Instrumentation (Job 2475)}

-WBS Title: NSTX Beamline 2 Duct & vacuum Vessel Modifications

-This WBS element includes the design, and fabrication of all components connecting the Neutral Beam Box to NSTX, and the connecting ductwork and modifications to NSTX Vacuum Vessel to accommodate the second beamline.
+WBS Title: NSTX Beamline 2 Duct & vacuum Vessel Modifications connecting the Neutral Beam Box to NSTX, and the connecting ductwork and modifications to NSTX Vacuum Vessel to accommodate the second beamline.